 Ich bin so stolz, den vierten Teil der Artikelreihe mit inspirierenden Menschen zu veröffentlichen!
 Nach den Interviews mit Susanne, Annika und Kirsten ist es diesmal das Interview mit Karen.
 Ich merke es gibt viele inspirierende Frauen in meiner Welt!

-Es geht um Menschen, die mich als Coach und Trainer inspirieren.
+Es geht um Menschen, die mich als Coach und Trainer*in inspirieren.

 Die Interviews sind abwechselnd, nach Vorliebe der, bzw. des Interviewees Englisch oder Deutsch.